UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

     None
 }
 ```
 This code traverses a `Slot` and checks for an exact key match (likely to avoid hash collisions).
-If we could somehow mess with this linked list, it could dereference arbitrary pointers, but alas the list seems resistant to tampering.
+If we could somehow mess with this linked list, we could dereference arbitrary pointers, but alas the list seems resistant to tampering.

 ```rust
 // maps values in-place